Old North Church (Sierra Madre, California)

 Old North Church (ONC) is in Sierra Madre, California and is a historic landmark building built in 1890, one of the oldest churches and buildings in Sierra Madre.
-The Old North Church is owned by it builder Sierra Madre Congregational Church, called First Congregational Church of Sierra Madre at the time of completion.
+The Old North Church is owned by its builder Sierra Madre Congregational Church, called First Congregational Church of Sierra Madre at the time of completion.
 It is site #50 on Sierra Madre designated historical landmarks list.
 There are forty-eight properties listed on Sierra Madre's Designated Historical Properties List.
 In September 2018 Sierra Madre Congregational Church changed its name to Christ Church Sierra Madre.

 History

 The Old North Church was constructed by hand with local wood.
 It is located on the north side of the current Sierra Madre Blvd at Hermosa.
 In 1890 Sierra Madre Blvd was a dirt street called Central Avenue.
 Old North Church is currently owned by its builder, Sierra Madre Congregational Church.
 The Old North Church is closely linked with the early settlement of Sierra Madre.
 The community of Sierra Madre was established in the fall of 1881.
 Sierra Madre Congregational Church started as a Sunday School class in February 1882.
 Without a building of its own, the church originally met in the city's original 1882 one-room schoolhouse at the corner of Hermosa and Live Oak, now called Orange Grove.
 To use the schoolhouse as a church on Sunday mornings, the pump organ, hymnbooks, and winter firewood were transported to the schoolhouse by the attendees.
 The following years the Church met in the original City Hall at the corner Baldwin and Central Ave (Sierra Madre), then the original city library (1889), located at the current library site.
 With the completion of the Old North Church in 1890, the church had its own meeting spot.
 The first service was held on August 17, 1890 and a formal dedication was held December 14, 1890.
 The land for the old North Church was donated by C.E.
 Cook and W.S.
 Andrews.
 Congregational Church of Sierra Madre was officially established on March 27, 1886, as a nondenominational church congregational church, with 13 founding members, called First Congregational Church of Sierra Madre then.
 One of the 13 founding members was Mrs. Annetta M. Carter (1846-1937), wife of the city founder Nathaniel Coburn Carter (1840-1904).
 From 1908 to 1910 the Old North Church was expanded with the addition of new meeting rooms, a kitchen and bathrooms.
 Also in 1910, a furnace was installed to replace the wood-burning stove.